ccle/moodle-docker/README.md

 If you want to use vagrant again, you'll have to run 'cp config_private-dist.php config_private.php' in the moodle directory.
 To switch back to docker, just run './setup /path/to/moodle/code [--with-sudo] --no-build' to copy the appropriate config file back.

-### Using VNC to view Behat tests
+### Running Behat tests and using VNC to view Behat tests

+1. Change the linked config.php file from local/ucla/config/shared_dev_moodle-config.php to local/ucla/config/shared_behat_moodle-config.php.
+    ```
+    cd moodle; rm config.php ; ln -s local/ucla/config/shared_behat_moodle-config.php config.php
+    ```
+2. Initialize Behat
+    ```
+    cd ..; bin/moodle-docker-compose exec webserver php admin/tool/behat/cli/init.php
+    ```
-1. Download a VNC client: https://www.realvnc.com/en/connect/download/viewer/
+3. Download a VNC client: https://www.realvnc.com/en/connect/download/viewer/
-2. With the containers running, enter 0.0.0.0:5900 as the port in VNC Viewer.
+4. With the containers running, enter 0.0.0.0:5900 as the port in VNC Viewer.
 You will be prompted for a password.
 The password is 'test' by default, but you can change it by editing ./selenium/Dockerfile
+5. You should be able to see an empty Desktop.
+6. You can now run a Behat test by running:
+    ```
+    bin/moodle-docker-compose exec webserver php admin/tool/behat/cli/run.php --tags=@ucla
+    ```
-3. You should be able to see an empty Desktop.
-You can now connect to the webserver container with '[sudo] docker exec -it moodledocker_webserver_1 bash' and run your Behat tests as normal.
-When the tests are running, you should be able to see a Firefox window pop up in the VNC viewer and start to run the Behat test steps.
+7. When the tests are running, you should be able to see a Firefox window pop up in the VNC viewer and start to run the Behat test steps.
+The difference between the shared_behat_moodle-config.php and the shared_dev_moodle-config.php config files is that Behat has a fewer settings hard coded and has debugging turned off.
+To develop features with Moodle configured more like Production, use the dev config, but when writing tests run the behat config.

 ### Troubleshooting